 Instead of stepping in your bathroom weighing scale every morning after using the bathroom and before eating anything, how about you put the scale away for now and take it out in about 3 weeks.
 Chances are that you will notice some changes in 3 weeks rather than trying to see them every day/week.

 Your Expectations Are Too High/Unrealistic

 Once we come up with the decision to lose weight, we tend to think that we can manage to lose 1 pound in one day, 10 pounds in two weeks or even worse, 30 pounds in two months or less.
 This is a very unrealistic and unachievable goal.

 No one, not even the strictest dieter or most hardworking person at the gym can lose such a high number of kilograms in such a short time.
 A healthy, realistic, and achievable weight loss goal – one that is even recommended by the CDC – is that of 1 to 2 pounds a week (15).
-Anything more is probably due to a fad diet or other questionable weight loss solutions that could land you in a hospital (2).
+Anything more is unsustainable and probably due to a fad diet or other questionable weight loss solutions that could land you in a hospital (2).

 BetterMe is your fast-track ticket to a long-lasting weight loss!
 Tailor your fitness journey and maximize your results with just a couple of swipes!

 You Are Comparing Yourself To Others